Q:

 A:

-1. material structure and group
+1. From what I've seen, material structure and group

-2. Structure of acetaldehyde The chemical formula of acetaldehyde CHO, molecular structure contains an aldehyde group (-CHO).
-The presence of the aldehyde group allows acetaldehyde to exhibit aldehyde properties in chemical reactions, such as being susceptible to oxidation.
+The molecular formula of acetaldehyde CHO, molecular structure contains an aldehyde group (-CHO).
+The presence of the aldehyde group allows acetaldehyde to exhibit aldehyde characteristics in chemical interactions, such as being susceptible to oxidation.
+Structure of acetic acid

-3. Structure of acetic acid The chemical formula of acetic acid is CH, and its molecular structure contains a carboxyl group (-COOH).
-The presence of a carboxyl group causes acetic acid to behave as an acid in a chemical reaction, such as being able to react with metallic sodium to form a sodium salt.
+The molecular formula of acetic acid is CH, and its molecular structure contains a carboxyl group (-COOH).
+The presence of a carboxyl group causes acetic acid to behave as an acid in a chemical interaction, such as being able to react with metallic sodium to form a sodium salt.
+Summary:

 2. physical property differences